 The holiday called Dominion Day was officially established in 1879, but it wasn’t observed by many Canadians, who considered themselves to be British citizens.
 Dominion Day started to catch on when the 50th anniversary of the confederation rolled around in 1917.
 In 1946, a bill was put forth to rename Dominion Day, but arguments in the House of Commons over what to call the holiday stalled the bill.

-The 100th anniversary in 1967 saw the growth of the spirit of Canadian patriotism and Dominion Day celebrations really began to take off.
-Although quite a few Canadians already called the holiday Canada Day (Fête du Canada), the new name wasn’t formally adopted until October of 1982.
-Image by Martin C. Barry.
+The 100th anniversary of the nation's official creation in 1967 saw the growth of the spirit of Canadian patriotism, and Dominion Day celebrations really began to take off.
+Although quite a few Canadians already called the holiday Canada Day (or Fête du Canada), the new name wasn’t formally adopted until October of 1982.

-The Royal Canadian Mounted Police have an established group called the RCMP Musical Ride.
-These 32 officers, who are rotated after three years service, perform equestrian drills for the public throughout Canada.
-Flickr user Nikki Tate caught the Musical Ride performing in Ottawa on Canada Day in 2007, and posted a set of great photographs.
+There are many ways to celebrate Canada Day.
+First: What’s a patriotic celebration without a parade?
+Typically, parades are held in cities, towns, and villages all over Canada.
+The Royal Canadian Mounted Police have an established group called the Musical Ride.
+These 32 officers, who are rotated after three years of service, perform equestrian drills for the public throughout Canada.

-Many Canada Day events are planned all over the country, in Vancouver, Ottawa, Calgary, Toronto, Montreal, and in Victoria, where the flag will be recreated on the lawn of the BC legislature, as it was last year seen in this picture.
-Image by Bruce Stotesbury/Times Colonist.
+Many Canada Day events are planned all over the country, including Vancouver, Ottawa, Calgary, Toronto, Montreal, and Victoria.

 A version of this story ran in 2018; it has been updated for 2023.